 Finally, let’s talk about the microphone signal

 Mic signals are electrical representations of the microphone’s diaphragm movement.
 As the diaphragm oscillates, its direction of movement changes rapidly.
 The resulting microphone signal current does the same.
-Rapid changes in the direction of current means the mic signal is an alternating current!
+Rapid changes in the direction of current mean the mic signal is an alternating current!

 For more information on microphone audio signals, check out my article What Are Microphone Audio Signals, Electrically Speaking?

 As an easier visual example, take a look at a large loudspeaker projecting low bass frequencies.
 At these lower frequencies, we can actually see the loudspeaker diaphragm oscillating back and forth, pushing air in a way that represents the audio signal being sent to the speaker.

 So microphones are not AC devices by the definition that they do not work on AC voltage.
 That being said, microphones are indeed AC output devices.